linhoangce/2800-202410-BBY29/README.md

 * Linh Hoang

 ## 3. Technologies and Resources Used
-List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.

 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * MongoDB (BAAS - Backend as a Service)